To the Sound of the Marimba

-To the Sound of the Marimba (Spanish: Al son de la marimba) is a 1941 Mexican musical comedy film directed by Juan Bustillo Oro and stars Sara García, Fernando Soler and Marina Tamayo.
-It was released during the Golden Age of Mexican Cinema.
-It was shot at the Clasa Studios in Mexico City.
-The film's sets were designed by the art director Carlos Toussaint.
+To the Sound of the Marimba (Spanish: Al son de la marimba) is a 1941 Mexican musical comedy film directed by Juan Bustillo Oro, who also co-wrote the screenplay alongside Humberto Gómez Landero.
+It stars Sara García, Fernando Soler, Marina Tamayo, and Joaquín Pardavé.
+The film was produced by Grovas-Oro Films during the Golden Age of Mexican cinema and shot at the Clasa Studios in Mexico City.